 DrayNow users can use this index as another tool to get a sense of the relationship between price and capacity on the marketplace.
-For example, October and November of 2020 saw the index at 0.98 and 0.99 respectively, pointing to almost no difference in price between accepted and canceled loads.
-With this consistent month-to-month trend pointing to looser capacity, users can gather that this may continue into the next month.
-If a user’s freight is not getting taken at its regular rate, there may be another factor besides price that causes this.
+For example, May and June of 2021 saw the spot rate index at 0.81 and 0.66 respectively, pointing to differences in price between accepted and canceled loads.
+With this month-to-month trend pointing to tighter capacity, users can gather that this may continue into the next month.
+If a user’s freight is not getting taken at its regular rate, price is likely to be the determining factor.

 When pairing these two data sets together, users can understand and visualize the overall health of the market.
 Access both of the indexes at the link here!